Severson-Group/eMach/emach/tests/README.md

 # Testing guidelines for eMach

 ## Introduction
-This markdown document discusses the testing guidelines to be followed by the eMach contributors.
-The eMach testing framework is based on [unittest framework](https://docs.python.org/3/library/unittest.html). `unittest` is part of standard Python distribution, and therefore the contributors are not required to install additional Python packages.
+This markdown document discusses the testing guidelines to be followed by eMach contributors.
+The eMach testing framework is based on [unittest framework](https://docs.python.org/3/library/unittest.html). `unittest` is part of standard Python distribution, and therefore implementing the testing guidelines provided here does not require the installation of additional Python packages.

-This document assumes that the contributor is familiar with the unittest framework.
-However, if you are new to the unittest framework, please check out this [explainer video](https://www.youtube.com/watch?v=6tNS--WetLI&ab_channel=CoreySchafer).
+This document assumes that the reader is familiar with the unittest framework.
+However, if you are new to the unittest framework, this [introductory video](https://www.youtube.com/watch?v=6tNS--WetLI&ab_channel=CoreySchafer) is a great starting point.

 ## Defining Unit in Unit testing
-It is often confusing what constitutes unit in unit testing. eMach contributors should follow the `unit of work` concept discussed over [here](https://livebook.manning.com/book/the-art-of-unit-testing-second-edition/chapter-1/16).
-The Definition of `unit of work` is as follows,
+It is often confusing what constitutes a "unit" in unit testing. eMach contributors should follow the `unit of work` concept discussed [here](https://livebook.manning.com/book/the-art-of-unit-testing-second-edition/chapter-1/16).
+The definition of `unit of work` is as follows,

 `A unit of work is the sum of actions that take place between the invocation of a method in the system and a single noticeable end result by a test of that system.
 A noticeable end result can be observed without looking at the internal state of the system and only through its behavior. `